junyiPayne/PatternAnalysis-2025-48316383/recognition/3D_ImprovedUNet_48316383/README.md

 **Training Details:**
 - **Training date**: October 28, 2025, 04:26
 - **Epochs completed**: 10/10 (full training)
-- **Best test Dice**: 0.8160 (Epoch 10)
+- **Mean test Dice**: 0.8098 (excluding background)
 - **Training time**: ~1.2 hours (RTX 3080)
 - **Learning rate decay**: Exponential (γ=0.985)
-- **Optimization**: Continuous improvement throughout all 10 epochs
+- **Test set**: 33 volumes

 **Analysis:**
-The 10-epoch training serves as a **rapid prototyping baseline**, achieving the minimum requirement (Dice ≥ 0.7 on test set) for all anatomical structures with minimal computational cost.
-The consistent improvement across all epochs indicates the model has not yet converged, suggesting that extended training (20+ epochs) would yield better performance.
-This configuration is ideal for:
+The 10-epoch training demonstrates **early-stage learning** but **fails to meet project requirements** due to insufficient convergence on challenging bone structures (Femur Left: 0.6799).
+While 5 out of 6 classes achieve good performance (mean 0.8098), the high variance on femoral structures (±0.0858 to ±0.1082) indicates the model needs more training to stabilize.
+This configuration reveals that:
-- Quick model validation and debugging
+- ❌ **Not suitable for production**: Does not meet Dice ≥ 0.7 requirement
-- Hyperparameter tuning experiments
+- ✓ **Useful for debugging**: Quick validation of pipeline and data loading
-- Resource-constrained environments
+- **Requires extended training**: 20+ epochs essential for femoral segmentation
-- Proof-of-concept demonstrations
+- **Early stopping needed**: High variance suggests optimization not yet stable

 #### Segmentation Examples